Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Assessment

-There are four key factors to the assessment of a child on KD therapy who is acutely unwell presenting to hospital for management.
+There are three key factors to the assessment of a child on KD therapy who is acutely unwell presenting to hospital for management.

 • What is causing the child to be unwell?

-• Note: Any child who is septic, vomiting blood or bile or has severe abdominal pain needs IMMEDIATE assessment by a senior paediatric medical member.
+• Note: Any child who is septic, vomiting blood or bile or has severe abdominal pain needs IMMEDIATE assessment by a Consultant or Senior Fellow.

-• Assess degree of dehydration on clinical signs and change in body weight (if recent weight available) as per RCH Dehydration guidelines.
+• Assess degree of dehydration from clinical signs and change in body weight (if recent weight available) as per RCH Dehydration guidelines.

 • excessive fatigue or lethargy,